↑

 Instructions

-• Into a mixing glass, add fresh mint leaves, two blackberries, and mint simple syrup and muddle.
-Muddling will break apart the mint leaves and release the oils which give this drink its signature minty taste.
+• Add fresh mint leaves and two blackberries, and muddle into a mixing glass; add simple mint syrup and mint.
+Muddling will break apart the mint leaves and release the oils that give this drink its signature minty taste.

 • Fill the mixing glass with crushed, shaved, or pebbled ice.